tasxatzial/search-engine-trec-fair-ranking-19/README.md

     mvn dependency:copy-dependencies
     mvn package

 The first command should copy all .jar dependecies in the 'trec-search-engine/target/dependency' folder.
 The second command should build the final executable jar file in the 'trec-search-engine/target' folder.

 ### Run

 #### Running the project without a GUI

 Write the code that will be executed in the main function of the class gr.csd.uoc.hy463.themis.Themis.
 Compile the project as specified in the [compile](#Compile) section.
 Finally, switch to the 'trec-search-engine/target' folder and run the project as:

     java -Xmx45G -jar fairness-trec-2020-1.0-SNAPSHOT.jar

 #### Running the project with a GUI

 The GUI gives us access to most of the needed functionality.
 To enable the GUI, switch to the 'trec-search-engine/target' folder and run the project as:

     java -Xmx45G -jar fairness-trec-2020-1.0-SNAPSHOT.jar gui

 ### Using the config file

-We can change the parameters used in indexing/searching/evaluation via the themis.config file.
+We can change the configuration options for indexing/searching/evaluation via the themis.config file.
 This has a direct effect on the resources required for those actions.
 Some of the parameters can also be changed from the GUI.

 Note that any changes to the config file are taken into account only when:

 * A new index is created.
-* The index is loaded into memory.
+* The index is loaded ιν memory.

 ## Screenshots